CPernet/metaprivBIDS/README.md

 # Dependencies

-To execute the program make sure all dependencies from pyproject.toml is available in a python 3.7 environment as stated in the software installation.
+To execute the program, make sure all dependencies from pyproject.toml are available in a Python 3.7 environment as stated in the software installation.
 This can be done by first ```cd``` into the MetaprivBIDS directory and then running

 ```console